Balmy-protocol/earn-core/src/vault/README.md

 #### Position Balance

-We believe that with 104 bits, we can store a strategy's balance.
-Assuming 18 decimals, we can store up to _1e13_ units of tokens in it, which is enough to cover the entire circulating supply of the top 1000 tokens in CoinMarketCap right now (Sep 15, 2023), except for _$APENFT_, _$BTT_, _$SHIB_ and _$PEPE_.
-With all of them, we can cover up to 2% of the circulating supply, which is good enough for a single strategy.
+We believe that with 102 bits, we can store a strategy's balance.
+Assuming 18 decimals, we can store up to _5e11_ units of tokens in it, which is enough to cover the entire circulating supply of ~95% of the top 1000 tokens in CoinMarketCap right now (Sep 20, 2023), except for mostly meme coins.
+At the same time, it's enough to cover up to 1.5% of _$PEPE_'s circulating supply, which is good enough for a single strategy.
 Let's remember that if a strategy is filled, then an exact copy can be deployed to manage more funds.

 It's important to note that tokens that use a higher amount of decimals or have much bigger supplies might not fit correctly. **It will be up to each strategy to make sure that reported tokens can work with these limitations**.

-Also, let's remember that the total amount of balance will be stored with `uint256`, so we can handle these amounts when accounting for all combined positions.

 #### Yield Accumulator

-Like we explained before, we can calculate a position's balance for non-asset tokens by calculating the sum of yielded tokens divided by the amount of total shares.
+Like we explained before, we can calculate a position's balance for reward (non-asset) tokens by calculating the sum of yielded tokens divided by the amount of total shares.
 Like we said before, we'll use an accumulator to keep track of this sum, instead of calculating it every time.
 But we need to be careful with the precision.

 The accumulator is the sum of:

-$$ yielded \* ACCUM_PRECISION / total(shares) $$
+$$ \frac{yielded \* ACCUM_PRECISION}{total(shares)} $$

 We add `ACCUM_PRECISION` so that if the yield is low, we don't lose precision.
 Before starting with the analysis, let's remember that we are using a virtual assets approach, so let's assume that `1 asset ~ 1e3 shares`.